What are Red Acne Scars?

 Cystic acne is more likely than other acne types to cause indented rolling and boxcar scarring, especially when it is picked at aggressively or before it is ready according to clinical aesthetician Pamela Marshall.

 Red acne scarring is actually simply a form a skin pigmentation, which means it is not technically acne scarring in the traditional sense.
+There are different ways to lighten acne scars, specifically red acne scarring, and make the healing process much quicker than if you leave your skin alone to its own devices.

 Red acne marks are simply a skin color change called post-inflammatory hyperpigmentation that is leftover from some acne types.
 Since it doesn’t damage the follicle, it isn’t considered a true form of scarring.